Error handling method in TypeScript with Result type

 Many libraries are out there, inspired by Go/Rust style of error handling.
 They use a pattern of returning an object with either a success or error state.
-This is great, but it can be cumbersome to implement and requires a lot of boilerplate code.
+But if you prefer a simpler method, you can create your own type to handle errors in a more elegant way.

 Implementation #